-I will have much more to share about fear over the next several months.
 I want to start these thoughts though with this article, School Shooting Survivor: How I Stopped Being Afraid.
 The author, Susie Davis, has much to teach us.
 But first her story.

 “When I was in eighth grade, I witnessed a fellow classmate—a neighbor I had known for years—shoot and kill my teacher with a rifle.
 For 10 long years after, I waited for God to make the world a safe place.
 During that decade, I begged God for protection but held on to him in a fragile way, worried that he would let my world implode again without warning.

 “By the time I turned 16, I routinely suffered panic attacks.
 I became acutely aware of violence on the news and in the world.
 When I was alone at home, I would hide under the kitchen counter with the phone on my ear, anxious about anything I couldn’t see or know.

 “The thing about being afraid for a long time is that you get comfortable with it.
 And before you know it, you start to believe fear itself keeps you safe and prevents bad things from happening.
 Fear seemed to protect me.
 I thought that as long as I stayed vigilant, nothing bad would happen.